Web Browser Market Share In 2023: 85+ Browser Usage Statistics

 Since launching on July 25, 2015, Microsoft’s replacement for IE has taken a good slice of the market, however not as much as the company hoped with its awe-inspiring codename ‘Spartan.’

 The original Edge was an HTML-based browser.
-As of January 2020, Microsoft launched its Chromium-based version, merging users into the compatibility and performance-focused version (Depreciating the older HTML one-to-end support on August 17, 2021).
+As of January 2020, Microsoft launched its Chromium-based version, merging users into the compatibility and performance-focused version.

 Additional topics & snippets